markasfour/Pirate-Life/README.md

 Use the most up-to-date version by running:

-    git checkout v2

-To use a build that features a pirate game (still in development), run:

-	git checkout v2.5
+    git checkout v3

 Execute the program by running the following in a terminal:

-    src/EtoPtranslator.sh
+    ./pirate.sh

 ##Features

 * An easy to navigate menu.

+* Fully playable pirate game in pre-alpha stages of completion.

 * Enter a sentence in English and, in return, receive a Pirate translated version of their sentence.

-* The translated text automatically copied to general clipboard (paste the translation by using `right-click > paste` or by using `CTRL-V`)
+* The translated text automatically copied to general clipboard (paste the translation by using `right-click > paste` or by using `ctrl+v`)

-* If the user runs English-to-Pirate translator with the first  parameter containing a path to a file, a translated copy of the file will be outputted.
+* If the user runs `./pirate.sh` with the first  parameter containing a path to a file, a translated copy of the file will be outputted.

-* If the user runs English-to-Pirate translator with the second parameter being `-w`, the file provided in the first parameter will be overwritten with the translated copy.
+* If the user runs `./pirate.sh` with the second parameter being `-w`, the file provided in the first parameter will be overwritten with the translated copy.

-* Automatic pirate insult generator
+* Automatic pirate insult generator.

-* NEWEST FEATURE (in progress): PIRATE GAME.
-This game is still in production.
-A very early game release is in v.
-2.5

 ##Bugs and Limitations

 * Please report bugs here on GitHub under issues

+* Pirate game still in development

+* Full functionality tested only in Linux environment

 ##Future Plans

 * Add to Pirate dictionary

-* Project will soon be renamed since this will be more than just a translator
+* Pirate game will be complete by `v4`